CryogenX77/Tracking-Depth-Weather-Computer-Vision/README.md

 This repository contains the core software for an autonomous targeting turret.
 The application uses computer vision to detect and track assigned targets in real-time, calculates a gravity-compensated aiming solution using monocular depth estimation, and generates precise commands for a 2-axis servo mechanism.

-## 📸 Demo

-![Demo GIF of the turret tracking a target]
-*A live demonstration of the physical turret tracking a target, with the green crosshair automatically adjusting the aim point based on the target's distance.*

----

 ## 🎯 Project Overview